Collins Industries

-Collins Industries is an American bus manufacturer headquartered in Hutchinson, Kansas.
+Collins Industries is an American bus manufacturer headquartered in South Hutchinson, Kansas.
 Best known for production of yellow school buses, the company produces buses for multiple applications; all bodies designed by the company have been produced for cutaway van chassis.

-Collins was founded in 1967 by Don Collins, Sr. as E-CON-O Conversion; originally a part of Collins Industries, the company exists today as a wholly owned subsidiary of manufacturing company REV Group.
-All production is sourced from a 94,000 square-foot facility from South Hutchinson, Kansas.
+Collins was founded in 1967 by Don Collins Sr. as E-CON-O Conversion; originally a part of Collins Industries, the company exists today as a wholly owned subsidiary of manufacturing company Forest River (A Berkshire Hathaway company).
+All production is sourced from the company's 94,000 square-foot facility in South Hutchinson, Kansas.

 History

 1970s

 In 1967, Don Collins founded E-CON-O Conversion in Kansas City, Missouri, becoming one of the first to develop a school bus derived from a van.
 Utilizing a Ford Falcon van (Econoline passenger van), Collins shifted away from designs based upon utility vehicles such as the Chevrolet Suburban and International Harvester Travelall.

-In 1971, Collins replaced E-CON-O with Collins Industries, expanding its product range into ambulances.
+In 1971, Collins renamed E-CON-O to Collins Industries, coinciding with the expansion of its product range into ambulances.
 In 1972, the company was relocated to Hutchinson, Kansas (its present-day location).

+In 1978, Collins acquired fire apparatus manufacturer American Fire Apparatus.

 1980s

 In 1982, Collins introduced its first bus with a wheelchair lift; in a shift away from van conversions, the company adopted bodies for cutaway van chassis, introducing the long-running "Bantam" product line.
 In the mid-1980s, the company would diversify its product ranges.
 To replace the Collins van-based ambulances, the company acquired Wheeled Coach Industries in 1984 (inventor of the modular ambulance) and Capacity of Texas (a terminal tractor manufacturer) in 1985.

+In 1986, Collins sold its American Fire Apparatus division.